-Choose Testaccio if: you want to stay away from the hustle and bustle of the city centre; you want nice places to get dinner and aperitifs.
+Choose Testaccio if: you want to stay away from the hustle and bustle of the city center; you want nice places to get dinner and aperitifs.

 Nearest Subway Stop: LINE B (blue) “Piramide”.

 The Roman Jewish Ghetto (Ghetto Ebraico, in Italian) is a beautiful witness of one of the oldest Jewish community in Europe.
-It is in the city centre, not far from Piazza Navona and the River Tiber, from the amazing Campo de’ Fiori market and from the Theatre of Marcellus, also known as the “mini Colosseum”.
+It is in the city center, not far from Piazza Navona and the River Tiber, from the amazing Campo de’ Fiori market and from the Theatre of Marcellus, also known as the “mini Colosseum”.
 Wandering in this area you will be able to visit the Synagogue, the Mouth of Truth and the many traditional Jewish shops and restaurants: you HAVE to try their delicacies, especially their amazing fried artichokes!

-Choose the Jewish Ghetto if: you want to explore the Jewish shops and food and explore a fascinating part of the city centre.
+Choose the Jewish Ghetto if: you want to explore the Jewish shops and food and explore a fascinating part of the city center.

 Nearest Subway Stop: LINE B (blue) “Colosseo” (20 mins walking).
 To reach the Colosseum take the 87 bus; for the Vatican the 81 bus; to reach the Spanish steps take the 80 bus.